Edozie101/VirtualDesktop/README.md

  sudo make install

 ### Windows
-Visual Studio 2012 - Build and run from Visual Studio, Rift SDK must be at same level as ibex folder and named: OculusSDK
+Visual Studio 2012 - Build and run from Visual Studio, Rift SDK must be at same level as ibex folder and named: OculusSDK.

+You also need to have ffmpeg installed where VS can find it.
+I recommend the builds from ([http://ffmpeg.zeranoe.com/builds](http://ffmpeg.zeranoe.com/builds/ "http://ffmpeg.zeranoe.com/builds/")).
+You should download the 32-bit shared and dev builds and extract them at the same level as ibex.

+Your directory structure should look like:

+    * Parent Directory:
+    |
+    |->ibex
+       |...
+       |->IbexMac
+       |->IbexWin
+    |->ffmpeg
+       |
+       |->lib
+    |->ffmpeg-shared
+       |
+       |->bin
+    |->OculusSDK

 ### Linux
 Setting up my Ubuntu 12.10 install: